-As ice crystals and graupel particles collide they each transfer a small amount of charge.
+As ice crystals and graupel particles collide within thunderstorm updrafts they each transfer a small amount of charge.
 Summed over billions of such collisions in a thunderstorm, sufficient voltage gradient builds up to create lightning.
 The heat from lightning expands air to create the shock and sound waves we call thunder.
 Horizontal wind shear can be tilted into the vertical to create mesocyclones and tornadoes.

+15.6.
 HOMEWORK EXERCISES

+15.6.1.
 Broaden Knowledge & Comprehension

-B1.
-Search the web for (and print the best examples

-- of) photographs of:
+- B1.
+Search the web for (and print the best examples of) photographs of:

 - a. tornadoes

 - (i) supercell tornadoes

 - (ii) landspouts

 - (iii) waterspouts

 - (iv) gustnadoes

 - b. gust fronts and arc clouds

 - c. hailstones, and hail storms

 - d. lightning

 - (i) CG

-- (ii) IC (including spider lightning,

-- also known as lightning crawlers)
+- (ii) IC (including spider lightning, also known as lightning crawlers)

 - (iii) a bolt from the blue

-e. damage caused by intense tornadoes

-(Hint: search on "storm stock images photographs".)
+- e. damage caused by intense tornadoes (Hint: search on "storm stock images photographs".)
 Discuss the features of your resulting photos with respect to information you learned in this chapter.

-B2.
+- B2.
 Search the web for (and print the best examples of) radar reflectivity images of

 - a. hook echoes

 - b. gust fronts

 - c. tornadoes